List Your Property

 La Orca de Sayulita is Sayulita's first pure whale watching and research company.
 We are a small group of biologists who offer a non-invasive, environmentally-conscious option for whale watching in Sayulita.
 We use a hydrophone to gift you the amazing experience of listening to the whales communicate.
-With each tour, we include high-quality photos to take home the memories.
 Our boat seats up to 8 guests.

 If you are traveling alone or in a group, we welcome to you come and learn more about the whales and dolphins of the region.
 We are the first in the area to conduct whale research and we invite you to be a part of the learning experience.
 We aim to improve cetacean knowledge in the pacific region to help to better protect and conserve the whales and dolphins.
 We watch the whales away from all the tourist masses in the Bay of Banderas and leave directly from Sayulita Beach.